 The BEST green smoothie recipe is right here… I promise!

 Are you wondering why anyone would be excited to drink something as green as this?
 I hear ya— I’ve been right where you are.
-And so have 1 million+ others who’ve given this smoothie a chance through our free smoothie challenges and recipe books.
+And so have 1 million+ others who’ve given this smoothie a chance through our free smoothie challenges, recipe books and meal planner.

 Before we get to far, I need to make sure you know this…